Clean Air Markets - Emissions Tracking Highlights

 - Video tutorials of interactive motion charts

 EPA regularly posts updates of quarterly sulfur dioxide (SO2) and nitrogen oxides (NOx) emissions data from coal-fired power plants subject to the Acid Rain Program (ARP), the Clean Air Interstate Rule (CAIR), and/or the Cross-State Air Pollution Rule (CSAPR) to make it easy for the public to track changes in emissions from these sources.
-Final 2015 and 2016 data and preliminary 2017 data show emissions since CSAPR replaced CAIR.
 All of the data presented here are also available in Air Market Program Data (AMPD).
 Data show that while a few facilities are emitting more SO2 and/or NOx, or are emitting SO2 and/or NOx at a greater rate, overall emissions are decreasing.

 The data presented here compare emissions, emission rates, and heat input from coal-fired power plant units in the ARP, CAIR and CSAPR.
-These files graphically and spatially compare annual emission data from 2015 with 2016 as well as presenting long-term data at the facility level.
-The data presented here are final data for 2015 and preliminary data for 2016.
+These files compare annual emission data from 2016 with 2017 and longer term data at the facility level.
+The data presented here are final data for 2016 and preliminary data for 2017.

 Interactive Motion Charts: